Joint Commission Survey Preparation: An Operator’s Playbook for Continuous Readiness

 How much notice does The Joint Commission give before a survey?

 For hospitals, critical access hospitals, and any CMS deemed survey, none.
 TJC conducts these surveys unannounced.
-Laboratory programs get 14 calendar days.
-Certain ambulatory programs and non-deemed behavioral health surveys receive a seven-day notice.
+Laboratory programs get 14 calendar days of notice, and certain ambulatory programs (office-based surgery practices, telehealth services, sleep centers, and non-deemed ambulatory surgery centers) receive seven-day notice.
 First surveys for non-deemed organizations are typically announced.
+Successive unannounced surveys occur 18 to 39 months after the previous unannounced survey.

-What are the most frequently cited Joint Commission standards in 2024?
+What were the most frequently cited Joint Commission standards in 2023?

 What is the SAFER Matrix and how does it affect our survey outcome?